Finschia/finschia-sdk/x/foundation/README.md

 ## Authority

-A foundation authority is a module account associated with the foundation and a decision policy.
+`x/foundation`'s authority is a module account associated with the foundation and a decision policy.
 It is an "administrator" which has the ability to add, remove and update members in the foundation.
 `x/foundation` has several messages which cannot be triggered but by the authority.
 It includes membership management messages, and other messages which controls the assets of the foundation.